Vitamin d and menopause: get enough sunshine

 You’ve probably heard of it referred to as the “sunshine vitamin,” and with good reason.
 There’s not a lot of vitamin D in the foods most of us eat, so we have to get the majority of the D we need either by absorbing sunlight or supplementing.
 Vitamin D is actually a hormone once it enters the body and is synthesized, and is one of the most important vitamins for menopause wellbeing.

 Like other hormones, D participates in a whole lot of bodily processes including muscle movement; it’s involved in carrying messages from the brain to the body and back again, and it’s important for fighting off bacteria and viruses.
-D helps us absorb calcium and maintain our bones, and it plays a role in reducing inflammation.
+D helps us maintain our bones by absorbing calcium in menopause, and it plays a role in reducing inflammation.
 Vitamin d supplements even help lower some women's number of hot flashes.

 What is the role of Vitamin D for menopause?